TomNisbet/nqsap-pcb/docs/_docs/design-650-pc-stack-pointer.md

 The Program Counter (PC) is implemented using two 74HCT161 4-bit counters.
 It increments on any clock cycle that has the Program Increment (PI) signal asserted.
 The PC is loaded with a new value when either the Write Program (WP) signal or the conditional JMP signal is low.
-The WP signal is produced by the register selects to perform an unconitional jump.
+The WP signal is produced by the register selects to perform an unconditional jump.
 The JMP signal is produced by the [Flags Module](../flags).

 ## Stack Pointer